TinkerEdgeT/mendel-docs/GettingStarted.md

 #### packages/
 Debian package sources used to build the packages installed to make the distribution more functional for the Enterprise board.

-#### toolchain/
-Contains the prebuilt toolchains to build for an aarch64 target.

 #### tools/
 Contains miscellaneous tools to support the image.
 Bpt and img2simg are forked